 The pick-up address of origin must be tractor-trailer accessible, but if you live on a really tight street, or in a treehouse or something, you can always drop off your bike at one of our terminals for shipment, or have it shipped from a friend’s house or even meet us at a business location, (uh, a business you own or work at – or at least have permission in advance, otherwise things can get a little awkward).

 The entire process to Hawaii takes about 25-days, so be sure to call us in plenty of time and give your bike an extra hug before she leaves.
 She’ll miss you, but considering the destination … well, let’s just say it’s more than worth the wait!

-Plus, when all is said and done, the Pop-Up Crate is yours to keep to use for a future shipment!
+Plus, when all is said and done, the crate is yours to keep to use for a future shipment!
 I mean, once you take your bike on a Hawaiian vacation, it’ll never let you go anywhere without it again.
 But then, that’s what we’re here for.